buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 This command copies a directory from one place in the worker to another.

-``fromdir``
+``from_path``
     Value is a string.
-    Source directory for the copy operation, relative to the builder’s basedir.
+    It specifies the absolute path to the source directory for the copy operation.

-``todir``
+``to_path``
     Value is a string.
-    Destination directory for the copy operation, relative to the builder’s basedir.
+    It specifies the absolute path to the destination directory for the copy operation.

 ``logEnviron``
     Value is a bool.